+Number of

+Options Option Exercise

-Name Date of Grant Number of Options Granted Option Exercise Price \$USD
+Name Date of Grant Granted Price \$USD

-Mr. Rallis June 8, 2017 20,000 10.93
+Mr. Rallis June 18, 2019 20,000 4.26

-Mr. Brughera June 8, 2017 20,000 10.93
+Mr. Brughera June 18, 2019 20,000 4.26

-Mr. Haigh June 8, 2017 20,000 10.93
+Mr. Haigh June 18, 2019 20,000 4.26

-Dr. Islam June 8, 2017 25,000 10.93
+Dr. Islam June 18, 2019 25,000 4.26

+November 13,

+Jodi Cook 2019 20,000 5.40

-Total 85,000
+Total 105,000

 The annual compensation considerations for non-executive directors also include the awarding of stock options.
-We believe that granting of options to the non-executive directors serves three primary purposes: (1) to recognize the significant time and effort commitments during the past year; (2) to provide long-term incentives for future efforts since the value of the options is directly dependent on the market valuation of the Company; and (3) to retain quality individuals.
+We believe that granting of options to the non-executive directors serves three primary purposes: (1) to recognize the significant time and effort commitments of being a member of our Board; (2) to provide long-term incentives for future efforts since the value of the options is directly dependent on our market valuation; and (3) to retain quality individuals.
 When determining whether and how many new option grants will be made, the Compensation Committee takes into account the amount and terms of any outstanding options.
 We do not require our non-executive directors to own a specific amount of our common shares.

-Each of Adrian J. Haigh, Khalid Islam, Marco Brughera and Chris A. Rallis has entered into an Independent Director Agreement with the Company, which provides for cash compensation as set forth by the Compensation Committee commensurate with that member's responsibilities.
+Each of Adrian J. Haigh, Khalid Islam, Marco Brughera, Jodi Cook and Chris A. Rallis has entered into an Independent Director Agreement with the Company, which provides for cash compensation as set forth by the Compensation Committee commensurate with that member's responsibilities.
 The Compensation Committee may also remunerate members in the form of a grant of options to purchase shares of our common shares.
 The options immediately vest when granted and are otherwise subject to the terms and conditions of our stock option plan, as amended.
 The Independent Director Agreements also provide for the reimbursement of such director's reasonable travel and related expenses incurred in the course of attending board meetings.